 Collections

-I collected Darlingtonia californica samples from 14 populations selected from the four geographic regions: Siskiyou, Klamath, northern Sierra Nevada, and Mendocino in the summer of 2017 (Figure 2).
-Due to the conservation status of D. californica, collection permits were obtained from the US Forest Service for all samples that occur on protected land.
-From each location, I collected approximately one gram of leaf tissue from 20 individuals.
+We collected D. californica approximately one gram of leaf tissue from 20 individuals from each of 14 populations selected from each of the Siskiyou, Klamath, northern Sierra Nevada, and Mendocino population units in the summer of 2017 (Figure 2).
 Due to the ability of D. californica to spread via rhizomes, collections were spaced at least 8 meters apart.
-To prevent deterioration of the genetic samples, the tissues were immediately placed in ice and then stored in a -80˚C freezer within 24 hours.
-To assist in the identification of possible phenotypic differences between populations, I collected voucher specimens from each collection site, unless requested by the Forest Service to abstain.
-The sites forgone from voucher collection have been previously vouchered (Consortium of California Herbaria, 2021) and were deemed sufficiently ecologically fragile in that voucher collection was unjustified.
+To prevent deterioration of the genetic samples, the tissues were immediately placed in ice and then stored in a -80˚C freezer within 24 hours

 Table 1.
 Collection sites and voucher accession numbers for collected populations.
 Vouchers were deposited in the California State University, Chico Herbarium.
 No vouchers were collected from the Plumas National Forest, populations 8-10, or population 3 in Six Rivers National Forest region due to permitting restrictions.